TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/11-testing.md

     }
   },
   withAdditionalServices: {
-    // Memorial with multiple services
+    // Event with multiple services
   },
   withLivestream: {
-    // Memorial with active livestream
+    // Event with active livestream
   }
 };